flotisable/Vimrc/README.md

 to change the path and file name of **.vimrc** and **init.vim**, just modify the variables of makefile

 the variables is the same as the install script
+# Getting Start
+for using the vimrc first time, you can decide whether you want to use the plugin or not

+if you don't want to use the plugins, just delete the lines related to plugin settings in the vimrc

+if you want to use the plugins, you need to download vim-plug first( since this is the plugin manager I use )

+follow the link in the [Plugins](#plugins), and then follow the readme file of vim-plug to download it

+after downloading vim-plug, type ```:PlugInstall``` in vim

+it will automatically download the plugins I have mentioned in the [Plugins](#plugins)

+then just have fun with this vimrc
 # Key Bindings
 - Ctrl+x      : toggle the tree browser
 - \<Leader> r : toggle relativenumber setting